LocalDigitalChatbots/localdigitalchatbots.github.io/_drafts/sprint-3-revenues-and-benefits.md

 The process of getting in touch was complicated and could involve many parties; users weren't always sure who they needed to get in touch with.

-> It always seemed like there was it wasn't a very simple resolution, they had to take a few steps in order to to resolve that simple query
+> It always seemed like it wasn't a very simple resolution, they had to take a few steps in order to to resolve that simple query

 Lots of unhappy faces - need reassurance “I need help I don’t know what to do or know the name of the form”